Invoca/declare_schema/README.md

 Generators::DeclareSchema::Migration::Migrator.default_charset   = "utf8mb4"
 Generators::DeclareSchema::Migration::Migrator.default_collation = "utf8mb4_bin"
 ```

+## Declaring Character Set and Collation
+_Note: This feature currently only works for MySQL database configurations._

+MySQL originally supported UTF-8 in the range of 1-3 bytes (`mb3` or "multi-byte 3")
+which covered the full set of Unicode code points at the time: U+0000 - U+FFFF.
+But later, Unicode was extended beyond U+FFFF to make room for emojis, and with that
+UTF-8 require 1-4 bytes (`mb4` or "multi-byte 4").
+With this addition, there has
+come a need to dynamically define the character set and collation for individual
+tables and columns in the database.
+With `declare_schema` this can be configured
+at three separate levels

 ### Table Configuration
 In order to configure a table's default character set and collation, the `charset` and